Bhuvigs/Percona-centralised-automation/README.md

 3. User Id and password for Jenkins is “admin/admin@123”
 4. Build the collect job pipeline to get the [collect-info_1.0_all.deb] package.
 5. To run above package, exceute "sudo dpkg -i collect-info_1.0_all.deb"
+6. Pacakge works with dpkg command.
-6. Execute collect_data.sh command
+7. Execute collect_data.sh command.
-7. Finally we can see metrics of the server and choose the metrics that we need.
+8. Finally metrics of the server as can be seen in final output dir in the repo and metrics can be choosen as needed.